 5.3.
 After strains are prepared, inject the animals in groups of 10 with the bioluminescent strains following the steps above.

 5.4.
-Image the animals every 3 h for 24 h using
+Image the animals every 3 h for 24 h using an animal imaging system capable of bioluminescence.

 5.4.1.
-First prepare imager by setting the camera parameters and heating the stage for the animals.
-Also set oxygen flow to 1.5 L per min.
+First prepare the imager by setting the camera parameters and heating the stage for the animals.
+Also set the oxygen flow to 1.5 L per min (or following manufacturer’s recommendations).

 5.4.2.
-After the temperature is stabilized, place one mouse into the anesthesia chamber immediately following injection and administer 3.5% isoflurane into the chamber with O2 flow for about 4 min.
+After the imager and stage are stabilized, place one mouse into the anesthesia chamber immediately following injection and administer 3.5% isoflurane into the chamber with O2 flow for about 4 min.
+The anesthesia methods may vary depending upon the chamber and/or anesthetic agent used; follow the manufacturer’s recommendations.
 Determine proper anesthesia via withdrawal reflex test.

 5.4.3.
 Move the mouse to the temperature stabilized stage.
-Position the mouse on its back with arms outstretched, and fit mouse with a nose cone for administration of 2.5% isoflurane throughout the imaging procedure.
+Position the mouse on its back with arms outstretched, and fit the mouse with a nose cone for administration of 2.5% isoflurane throughout the imaging procedure.

 5.4.4.
 Close the door and take bioluminescent images and X-rays of mouse.
-Exposure of bioluminescence is automatically controlled by the imager.

 5.4.5.
 When imaging is complete, return the mouse to its cage and monitor it.
 The mouse should regain consciousness within 3-5 min.